bbiswal333/bulletinboard/Security/Exercise_24_MakeYourApplicationSecure.md

 After this exercise you will know how to secure your application and introduce (domain specific) authorization checks.

-Your task is to secure your application with the SAP Container Security Library and the Spring Security framework, so that the application blocks all incoming requests if the user is not authenticated or has no authorization for the needed scope "$XSAPPNAME.Display".
+Your task is to secure your application with the SAP Java Container Security library and the Spring Security framework, so that the application blocks all incoming requests if the user is not authenticated or has no authorization for the needed scope "$XSAPPNAME.Display".

 Note: There is currently no easy way to make a subset of apps 'unreachable' via http(s) from the outside, e.g. by network segregation.
 But even if we had that capability, it would still be necessary to have authorization checks in the 'backend' for all sensitive operations.